CVBT-CalPoly/ecoan-web-app/README.md

 `DEBUG=ecoan:* npm start`

+## Contributing
+### Coding Standards
+Since JavaScript has so many dialects from developer to developer and almost no standardized coding style such as Python PEP or Java's verbosity centric naming schemes, we will loosely follow the [AirBnB JavaScript Style](https://github.com/airbnb/javascript) Guide as our standard coding style.

 ### [Express](http://expressjs.com/)
 Our main backend service is written with the Express web framework.
 Express does _not_, by default, support any traditional web design paradigms, but we simulate a Model-View-Controller paradigm by using [Sequelize](https://github.com/CVBT-CalPoly/cvbt-backend#sequelize) models and writing dispatching JavaScript files to serve our views written with [Pug](https://github.com/CVBT-CalPoly/cvbt-backend#pug).